avatar-kaleb/kalebmckelvey-site/content/blog-posts/06-17-2018/index.md

 My old site design was created using WordPress, and on the first load of the home page, readers were required to wait 12 seconds.
 That just didn't do for me.

-I went with a static site generator to change that, with load times under 3 seconds at a max.
+I went with a static site generator to change that, with load times under 3 seconds with my testing so far.

+Over the next few weeks as I learn even more about Gatsby, this will continue to improve!

 ### React & Gatsby

-We currently use Polymer as our javascript library of choice with Predix at work, with some teams using VueJs as well.
-With a desire to keep my skillset growing, React with a static site generator made sense.
+We currently use Polymer as our javascript library of choice with Predix at work, while some teams use VueJs instead.
+With a desire to keep my skillset growing, React with a static site generator made sense as my intro into the most popular library to date.

-This will give me experience with Markdown, React, and the generator - three important skillsets with a web dev career at the moment.
+This site will give me experience with Markdown, React, and static site generators - three important skillsets with a web dev career at the moment.

 [Gatsby](https://www.gatsbyjs.org/) has many quick and easy starter packers, and for a small blog / portfolio site like mine the limitations it has won't bother me.